 — Ruhrgebiet — a region of continuous urbanization in western Germany, along the Ruhr and Emscher rivers, extending east from the Rhein; originally a center of heavy industry owing to its coalfields.
 The Ruhrgebiet contains the original settlements of Dortmund, Essen, and Duisburg, among many others.
 The Ruhrgebiet is also, though, nearly continuous with the urbanization extending southward along the Rhine, thus forming a larger Rhine-Ruhr region (Metropolregion Rhein-Ruhr), including the large cities of Cologne (Kölle / Köln) and Düsseldorf (Düsseldörp).

 — sea — a large body of salty water, smaller than the ocean; usually, an identifiable expanse, branch, or inlet of the ocean; occasionally, a settlement basin (the Caspian Sea).
 The expression ‘the sea’ is frequently used in context to mean the ocean.
 For more: surface water.

 — settlement basin — a basin at the downstream end of flow in which surface water collects.
 This includes the ocean as well as certain other bodies, such as the Caspian Sea and the Great Salt Lake.
 For more: surface water.

 — settler society — a nation, state, or region whose people are, or are predominantly, descendants of settlers or colonists, and whose culture is that of the settlers, as opposed to any aboriginal populations that may have existed, which have been largely displaced or diminished in number, with their cultures marginalized or extinct.
-While the term is most commonly applied to societies descended from Western Europeans, such as in the New World (the United States and Canada, Argentina, Uruguay, and Chile, Brazil, Costa Rica) or Australasia (Australia, New Zealand), it can also apply to other peoples and cultures, such as the Chinese (Taiwan, Singapore), Arabs (all the North African and Levantine states), or Russians (Siberia).
+While the term is most commonly applied to societies descended from Western Europeans, such as in the New World (the United States and Canada, Argentina and Uruguay, Chile, Brazil, Costa Rica) or Australasia, it can also apply to other peoples and cultures, such as the Chinese (Taiwan, Singapore), Arabs (all the North African and Levantine states), or Russians (Siberia, Novorossiya).